 I don't think you'll see me in December, January, February, but you might see me next August.

-My my blood is thin since I've moved down to the free state of Florida.
+My blood is thin since I've moved down to the free state of Florida.

-Tonight on Hannity, we have both FBI Director Cash Patel and the Attorney General Pam Bondy uh on a number of topics.
+Anyway, 800-941 Sean, if you want to be a part of the program, just to give you some logistical information tonight on Hannity, we have both FBI Director Cash Patel and the Attorney General Pam Bondi on a number of topics.

-Obviously the Trump Russia collusia hoax, all the information that is now coming out, and then on the other side of it, we're gonna find out are these people gonna be held accountable, responsible for what we now know they they were involved in with the declassification.
+And then on the other side of it, we're going to find out: are these people going to be held accountable, responsible for what we now know they were involved in with the declassification?

 Quick break from Anchorage in Alaska.